On obstructions to the Euler system method for Rankin-Selberg convolutions: Introduction

-\rems{\begin{enumerate}[noitemsep,label=(\roman*)] \item The statement of Theorem \ref{twistedbsd} can be generalized by replacing elliptic curves with, for instance, abelian varieties attached to newforms of weight $2$, with only minimal changes to the proof.
+\rems{\begin{enumerate}[noitemsep,label=(\roman*)] \item The statement of Theorem \ref{twistedbsd} can likely be generalized by replacing elliptic curves with, for instance, abelian varieties attached to newforms of weight $2$, with only minimal changes to the proof.
 One would need to adapt the big image hypothesis, for instance by ensuring that the conclusion of Theorem \ref{weakerconds} holds. \item As explained in \cite[Remark 11.7.5(i)]{KLZ15}, applying Theorem \ref{twistedbsd} at a single prime shows that $\mrm{Hom}_{\OO[G_{\Q}]}(\rho,E(K) \otimes \OO)$ is zero.
-When generalizing Theorem \ref{twistedbsd} to more general modular forms, Theorem \ref{weakerqn} would imply that, provided that the special value is not zero, the relevant Mordell-Weil group is torsion.
-The point of Theorem \ref{twistedbsd} is to prove that, in addition, the $\rho$-part of $\Sha(E/K)[p^{\infty}]$ is finite for a positive density of such primes $p$. \item When $f \in \mathcal{S}_k(\Gamma_1(N))$, and $g \in \mathcal{S}_l(\Gamma_1(M))$ are newforms with characters $\varepsilon_f,\varepsilon_g$ respectively, then the Dirichlet character $\varepsilon_f\varepsilon_g$ has the same parity as $k+l$.
-In particular, when $k$ is even and $l=1$, $\varepsilon_f\varepsilon_g$ is odd, so cannot be trivial.
-The counter-examples in Theorem \ref{inf-cex} and \ref{counterex} are thus non trivial. \item In the counter-example of Theorem \ref{counterex}, $g$ has complex multiplication, $f$ has even weight and an odd inner twist.
+The point of Theorem \ref{twistedbsd} is to prove that, in addition, the $\rho$-part of $\Sha(E/K)[p^{\infty}]$ is finite for certain primes $p$.
+In fact, after removing finitely many primes by Serre's open image theorem \cite[Th\'eor\`eme 3]{Serre-image-ouverte}, Theorem \ref{twistedbsd} applies to any prime $p$ which is ordinary for $E$ and such that $\Fr_p$ does not lie in the kernel of the projective representation $\tilde{\rho}$ attached to $\rho$.
+The first condition excludes a set of primes of density zero by \cite[Cor.
+2 au Th\'eor\`eme 20]{Serre-Cebotarev} (which is nonetheless infinite by \cite[Theorem 1]{Elkies}), and the second condition excludes, by Chebotarev's theorem, a set of primes of density $\frac{1}{|\mrm{im}(\tilde{\rho})|}$.
+In other words, Theorem B applies to a set of primes of density $1-\frac{1}{|\mrm{im}(\tilde{\rho})|}$, which is always at least $\frac{3}{4}$. \item Combining the first two points, when generalizing Theorem \ref{twistedbsd} to abelian varieties attached to weight two newforms, Theorem \ref{weakerqn} could imply that, provided that the special value of the $L$-function is not zero, the relevant Mordell-Weil group is finite. \item When $f \in \mathcal{S}_k(\Gamma_1(N))$, and $g \in \mathcal{S}_l(\Gamma_1(M))$ are newforms with characters $\varepsilon_f,\varepsilon_g$ respectively, the Dirichlet character $\varepsilon_f\varepsilon_g$ has the same parity as $k+l$.
+In particular, when $k$ is even and $l=1$, $\varepsilon_f\varepsilon_g$ is odd, so it is non-trivial.
+Thus, the counter-examples in Theorems \ref{inf-cex} and \ref{counterex} are not trivial. \item We will see in Section \ref{sect-theoA} that if the answer to Question \ref{loefflerqn} is negative for a couple $(f,g)$, then it is also negative for every couple $(f,g')$, where $g'$ is any quadratic twist of $g$.
+This is why we require in Theorem \ref{inf-cex} that the weight one newforms should not be quadratic twists of each other. \item In the counter-example of Theorem \ref{counterex}, $g$ has complex multiplication, $f$ has even weight and an odd inner twist.
 While the answer to Question \ref{loefflerqn} is negative, this does not follow from the proof of Theorem \ref{inf-cex}.
 Further counter-examples are given in Section \ref{sect-counterex}. \end{enumerate}}